mkang32/mkang32.github.io/_posts/2020-12-15-prophet-intro.md

 forecast = m.predict(future)
 ```

 Prophet has a nice built-in plotting function to visualize forecast data.
-Black dots are for actual data and blue lines are prediction.
-You can also use matplotlib functions to adjust the figure, such as adding legend or adding xlim or ylim.
+Black dots are for actual data and the blue
+line is prediction.
+You can also use matplotlib functions to adjust the figure, such as adding legend or adding
+xlim or ylim.

 ```python